rossumur/Zorkduino/README.md

 No homage to 70's and 80's computing would be complete without keyboard beeps and disk thweeps.
 Keystrokes generate a 1000hz feedback beep, sd card writes make a 3600hz mechanical click.
 These sounds are generated in the video isr by toggling pin 6 after a certain number of HSYNCs.

 ###Keyboard
 WebTV IR is an unusual UART-like asych serial protocol.
-It ~660 baud with 3.25 start bits, a 10 bit class code, 8 bit key code, parity and stop bit.
+It runs at ~660 baud with 3.25 start bits, a 10 bit class code, 8 bit key code, parity and stop bit.
 Class codes are things like keyup, keydown etc. and key codes map physical keyboard layout.
 The video ISR counts HSYNCs between transitions on the IR data line and passes state change events to the keyboard code.

 The PS2 code is pretty conventional.
 A good explanation is [here](http://www.computer-engineering.org/ps2protocol/).